Professional Development Courses—Instructor Biographies

 Vivian Lee, BS, Managing Director, Aqua Partners, LLC

-Vivian earned her bachelor’s degree in Biochemistry from Harvard University and conducted research in the Tumor Immunology department of Dana Farber Cancer Center.
+She earned her Bachelor’s degree in Biochemistry from Harvard University and conducted research in the Tumor Immunology department of Dana Farber Cancer Center.

 Return to course description

-David T. Lin, PhD, MBA, President & Principal Consultant, TS Pharma Experts, LLC
+David T. Lin, PhD, President, TS Pharma Experts LLC

 Return to course description